danrounds/What-s-That-Chord-Doing/README.md

 ### Working on OR trying the project:

-* Run the client: `npm run dev`
+  1. `mongod&` to open the mongo daemon
+  2. `npm run dev` to start the server and update our app, whenever we make changes&#8212;OR `npm start` to just start our server.
     * Serves our client at http://localhost:8080 (try it out in your browser)
-    * Automatically rebuilds when files in our build change

-* Run the API server (optional):
+    * Services our API endpoints
-  1. `mongod&` to open the mongo daemon
-  2. `node api/server.js` to start the server
-    * Starts server running at http://localhost:8081

 ----------------------------------------------------------